verdi-workshop/2024/_talks/welcome.md

 ---
-name: '09:45 - Welcome to FACS 2022'
+name: 'Welcome to VERDI 2023'
 speakers:
-  - Silvia Lizeth Tapia Tarifa
+  - David Pereira
   - José Proença
+  - Behrooz Sangchoolie
 categories:
   - Organisation
 ---

-Welcome session of FACS 2022, presenting insights over the conference and the schedule.
+Welcome session of VERDI 2023, presenting insights over the workshop and the schedule.